takenet/messaginghub-client-csharp/Readme.md

+# Deprecation notice
-> Note: This SDK version is deprecated.
+This SDK version is deprecated.
 Please check the new version at https://github.com/takenet/blip-sdk-csharp

+## Introduction

 The **Blip Messaging Hub Client** is a set of Nuget packages that allow the creation of [Blip Messaging Hub](https://blip.ai/) applications.